-A. The hydrographic survey, which shall be conducted at the expense of the United States, shall include all of the geographic areas, uses, rights and people for which priority or rights superior to any other person or entity are claimed. - B. The time for amended pleadings, motions or counterclaims without leave of Court set forth above shall not commence to run until the survey is complete and documents provided in discovery. - C. Upon completion of the survey a schedule for motions, replies, and arguments not inconsistent herewith shall be established. - D. The survey and all back-up information shall be provided in disclosures above.
-3. FULL SURVEY The full survey of the basin should be commenced as soon as possible but not more than 6 months from the date the limited survey is commenced.
-The United States shall assemble and provide all information in the manner provided for above.
-COMMENTS The provisions above are intended to put the Defendants on a reasonably level playing field with the United States and the Tribes and entities which it purports to represent.
+A. The hydrographic survey, which shall be conducted at the expense of the United States, shall include all of the geographic areas, uses, rights and people for which priority or rights superior to any other person or entity are claimed.

+- B. The time for amended pleadings, motions or counterclaims without leave of Court set forth above shall not commence to run until the survey is complete and documents provided in discovery. - C. Upon completion of the survey a schedule for motions, replies, and arguments not inconsistent herewith shall be established. - D. The survey and all back up information shall be provided in disclosures above.

+The provisions above are intended to put the Defendants on a reasonably level playing field with the United States and the Tribes and entities which it purports to represent.
 Gallup and Albuquerque are chosen as sites for physical placement of the documents because they are the most reasonably convenient.

 There is no practical reason for not using the internet.
 Given the wide-ranging information and opportunity to utilize the internet and web sites, all parties in the action could be provided access to the web site containing all of the relevant hydrologic information from the hydrographic survey.
 Utilizing new technology, it would be a simple task for any group to have information, keeping them informed of the proceedings.
 The day has past when a select few need only be joined to represent the rights of many.
 With internet technology, every Defendant could utilize the web site to be fully informed of the factual, legal and technical aspects of the case.
-Full involvement and disclosure might begin to undo some of the ill will that has been caused by the approach adopted by the United States in its pleadings and actions to date (see below).
+Full involvement and disclosure might begin to undo some of the ill will that has been caused by the misleading and bullying approach adopted by the United States in its pleadings and actions to date (see below).
 Finally, if there is any potential for informal dispute resolution, the sharing of extensive information and the involvement of all the parties will make this feasible.
 Exclusion of the many for the financial convenience of the few virtually forecloses this possibility.

 The gravamen of the United State's action is contained in its Complaint: